 Especially when it comes to your children, their siblings and other kids, try not to compare.
 Explain how we all have our unique strengths and talents, which can never be compared to another.
 Teach them to do the best they can, nothing more, nothing less and no one (including you) can ever ask for more.

 There’s never a lack of love, joy, happiness or prosperity in the world.
-‘Hating’ can often spawn out of fear.
-Fear of lack, insecurities and not feeling worthy or good enough.
-There’s more than enough to go around, so stop the hoarding.
-Giving and receiving are one and the same (and sometimes it feels even better to give).
+"Hating" can often spawn out of fear -- dear of lack, insecurities and not feeling worthy or good enough.
+There’s more than enough to go around, so stop the hoarding (of anger and sadness, if physical resources are not at your immediate reach).
+Giving and receiving with love are one and the same (and it does feel even better to give).